-5 Reasons Why You Should Be Proactive in your Migration of Email Archives
+5 Reasons to Be Proactive in your Email Archive Migration

 This week, we take a look at an excerpt from the Quadrotech sponsored whitepaper on “Best Practice for Archive Migrations”, by Osterman Research.

 Migrating archive data is often a process left until there’s no other option available such as the end of life of a storage platform or as a response to a performance-related problem.
 However, taking a proactive approach to migration can be highly beneficial for the business due to the negation of risk and the saving of money by reducing hardware strain and avoiding potential problems before they arise.

 As archives age, they can increasingly contain a large number of duplicate files, take an attachment emailed to a group of employees for example.
 These duplicates can amount to up to 75% of the archive.
 An additional drain on storage capacity is the expired content that doesn’t have any applied retention policies and can therefore sit around waiting to be manually deleted.
 An intelligent migration process can quickly recognize and dispose of duplicates as well as expired content before the move to a new archive system, saving a huge amount in terms of storage budgets.

 As the drain on storage hardware increases, so does the effect on scalability.
 By proactively migrating from an older archive, you will be in a stronger position to head off system performance issues and the increased risks posed by regulatory retention rules and eDiscovery issues.